- £1,341 per week

 - Ground floor bath/shower room

-Chapel Mead is a stunning and spacious property with breathtaking views of the Fowey River and the sea.
+Chapel Mead is a stunning and spacious property with breathtaking views of the Fowey River and the sea and with its own steps down to the beach known as ‘Boy’s Cove’ accessed directly from the bottom of the garden.
 Peaceful and secluded yet within easy reach of the village, offering spectacular views from almost every room.

 Built on a hillside, Polruan's steep narrow lanes tumble down to the harbour and are quiet, unspoilt and virtually car free.
 Just a ferry ride away is the sailing town of Fowey famous for its yearly Regatta.
 This is Daphne du Maurier country and the acclaimed Fowey festival attracts many to its talks, walks, plays and poetry.
 Surrounded by miles of beautiful coast and countryside opportunities for walking abound.
 There is a scenic 1.5 mile coastal walk to sandy Lantic Bay, and the popular Hall Walk will take you from Polruan to Fowey via Bodinnick and two ferries.
 Nearby beaches include Readymoney Cove, Lantic Bay and Polkerris and both the famous Eden Project and the 'Lost Gardens of Heligan' are within easy driving distance.